microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![The linked data blade is displayed.](media/data-load-streaming-dataframe.png "Load streaming DataFrame from container")

-3. Set the name of your notebook to `Stream processing` **(1)**, then select **Run all (2)** to run the notebook.
+3. Set the name of your notebook to `Stream processing` **(1)**, select the **Spark pool (2)**, then select **Run all (3)** to run the notebook.

     ![The Run all button is selected.](media/notebook-stream-processing.png "Stream processing notebook")

+    > **Note**: We are currently using Spark 2.4.
+In this case, use the default generated code.

-    The first cell contains auto-generated code **(3)** that populates a new DataFrame from the Azure Cosmos DB change feed stream from the `transactions` container.
+    The first cell contains auto-generated code **(4)** that populates a new DataFrame from the Azure Cosmos DB change feed stream from the `transactions` container.
 Notice that the `format` value is set to `cosmos.oltp`.
 This specifies that we are connecting to the transactional store instead of the analytical store.
 The `spark.cosmos.changeFeed.startFromTheBeginning` option ensures we process all the data streamed into the container.

     > The initial run of this notebook will take time while the Spark pool starts.